analogdevicesinc/doctools/docs/install.rst

 .. caution::

-   If using a python virtual enviroment for the *requirements.txt* packages. do this command with the virtual enviroment already activated.
+   If using a python virtual environment for the *requirements.txt* packages, do this command with the virtual environment already activated.

-   Mixing pip packages inside and outside the virtual enviroment will cause packages outside of the enviroment to not have access to the packages inside of it, breaking most CLIs.
+   Mixing pip packages inside and outside the virtual environment will cause packages outside the environment to not have access to the packages inside of it, breaking most CLIs.

 .. _removing: